Skip to content

 • How do we improve diet and achieve healthy weight in older adults, reducing malnutrition and dehydration?

 Effective policies for healthy ageing require multidisciplinary and robust evidence bases to inform the development and implementation process.
-This systematic review aims to highlight the current knowledge gaps, identify effective techniques, contribute to the development of physical activity programmes that are suitable and sustainable for wide scale implementation and explore the long-term effects as well as the barriers and facilitators that older adults can face with regards to participation and adherence in such programmes.
+This systematic review aimed to highlight the current knowledge gaps, identify effective techniques, contribute to the development of physical activity programmes that were suitable and sustainable for wide scale implementation and explore the long-term effects as well as the barriers and facilitators that older adults can face with regards to participation and adherence in such programmes.

 PROSPERO Link: https://www.crd.york.ac.uk/prospero/display_record.php?RecordID=169957

-Who are we working with?
+Who did we work with?

 More information